 - In what month the payment was ultimately paid.

 - The amount of credit sought.

 - Default information about you when you have failed to make a payment owed to us or to another credit provider which remains overdue for more than 60 days and which, we may disclose to a credit reporting body or which has already been disclosed to a credit reporting body by another credit provider.

-- Court proceedings information about a judgment of any Australian court that was made against the customer in relation to any credit that was provided to or applied for by them.
+- Court proceedings information about a judgment of any Australian court that was made against you in relation to any credit that was provided to or applied for by you.